ton-community/ton-docs/docs/develop/dapps/tutorials/simple-zk-on-ton.md

 });
 ```

-We need to define `g1Compressed`, `g2Compressed`, and `toHexString` functions.
-They will be used to convert the proof to the format that the contract expects.
+To carry out the next step it is necessary to define the `g1Compressed`, `g2Compressed`, and `toHexString` functions.
+They will be used to convert the cryptographic proof to the format that the contract expects.

 ```ts
 function g1Compressed(curve, p1Raw) {
   let p1 = curve.G1.fromObject(p1Raw);